How Your Credit Score Affects Home Insurance Rates & What You Can Do

 It's Not Just a Small Surcharge

-Research shows that for many homeowners, a poor credit score has a larger impact on insurance costs than living in a high disaster-risk area.
-In some cases, bad credit adds more to your annual premium than living near the coast or in a flood zone.
+Research from the Consumer Federation of America shows that for many homeowners, a poor credit score has a larger impact on insurance costs than living in a high disaster-risk area.
+Consumers with low credit scores in Pennsylvania, Arizona, and Oregon face the largest penalties in the country.

 The Racial and Income Equity Concern

-It's worth noting that credit-based pricing has faced growing scrutiny.
+Credit-based pricing faces growing scrutiny in 2026.
 Because lower credit scores are statistically more common in lower-income and minority communities, critics argue that CBIS-based pricing creates a hidden affordability gap.
-This debate is driving new legislation in several states — more on that below.
+In Texas, the advocacy group Texas Appleseed found that some insurers charge homeowners with poor credit up to twelve times more than those with excellent credit for certain policies.
+This debate is driving new legislation in several states.

 State Farm logo